PrefectHQ/prefect/docs/tutorial/workers.md

 </div>

-Let’s confirm that the work pool was successfully created by running the following command in the same terminal.
+To confirm the work pool creation was successful, run:

 <div class="terminal">